better-xcloud/docs/docs/mouse-and-keyboard.md

+!!! warning
-> ⚠️ Only works on deskop browsers, as Safari iOS & Chromium Android don't support Pointer Lock API.
+    Only works on deskop browsers, as Safari iOS & Chromium Android don't support the **Pointer Lock API**.

 - 100% free.
 - No input lag.